-According to a report by Mayo Clinic smoking significantly speeds up the aging process.The chemicals infused in the cigarettes have also been known to damage the skin fiber collagen and reduce the skin’s elasticity.
+According to a report by the Mayo Clinic, smoking significantly speeds up the aging process.The chemicals infused in the cigarettes have also been known to damage the skin fiber, collagen and reduce the skin’s elasticity.
 It is, therefore, advisable to avoid smoking cigarettes

 6. Maintain a Positive Attitude

-According to a study from Yale University, people who believed positively about aging lived 7.5 years longer than those who approached it with a negative attitude.
+According to a study from Yale University, people who viewed aging positively lived 7.5 years longer than those who approached it with a negative attitude.

 To reiterate this, according to the Journal of American Medical Association, seniors who viewed aging positively (wisdom and overall satisfaction) are 40 percent more likely to recover from a disability than those who see it as synonymous to helplessness.
 The more you embrace getting older and appreciate its positive aspects the happier you are and the younger you look